Understanding Types of Investment in Malaysia

 Getting life coverage and starting to invest can both be done in one shot, thanks to ILPs.
 However, if your concern is insurance coverage only, this might not be the most suitable plan for you.

 - Get both coverage and investment in one sum

 - It is flexible to withdraw funds

 Stockholders are partial owners of the company.
-A stock represents their share in its earnings and assets, so they get a cut when things go well for an organization
+A stock represents its share in its earnings and assets, so they get a cut when things go well for an organization.

-If you’re a beginner and have no knowledge about investing, don’t get started with stocks right away.
-However, if you are willing to put in the time researching potential companies that interest YOU, the stock market might provide you a great rewarding investment.
+If you’re a beginner and have no investment knowledge, don’t get started with stocks immediately.
+However, if you are willing to put in the time researching potential companies that interest YOU, the stock market might provide you with tremendous rewarding investment.